wgmo/graphtik/docs/source/plotting.rst

 to find the :meth:`.ExecutionPlan._handle_task()` method, where the "live" :class:`.ExecutionPlan` & :class:`.Solution` instances live, useful when investigating problems with computed values.

+If you are extending this project, to enter the debugger when a test-case breaks, call ``pytest --pdb -k <test-case>`` from the console.

 .. _task-context: